 Is it safe to use free vpn extensions in Edge?

 Generally safe if you choose reputable providers and review their privacy policies.
 Free options may include ads or data collection, so don’t rely on them for highly sensitive activities.
+Is surf vpn safe and secure for privacy, streaming, and everyday use in 2026

 How do I install a free vpn extension in Edge?